danmikita/furl/README.md

 # furl
-A Helm template development tool with support for both Kubernetes and Openshift
+A Kubernetes tool with support for both Kubernetes and Openshift